-We have audited the financial statements of SWT for the year ended December 31, 2015, and have issued our report thereon dated April 18, 2016.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of SWT as of and for the year ended December 31, 2016.
 Professional standards require that we provide you with the following information related to our audit.